derekelkins/ipgcc/README.md

 These identifiers should not be used as names of attributes.
 You could use them as parameter or rule names, though using `this` in such a way would cause issues for the JavaScript back-end.

-TODO: In the future, I'll check assignments against this.

 The expression syntax is geared to cover common use-cases in parsing binary files while still being generic enough to be straightforwardly translated to a variety